 3. Establish a Hierarchy

-Birds are intelligent animals, and they have the ability to learn commands.
-This reestablished to the animals that the human has a higher rank.
-To start this process, teach parrots basic commands like ‘up’ and ‘down’ when they move from their perch to your hand.
+Birds are intelligent animals, and they have the ability to learn commands, which establishes to the animal that the human has a higher rank.
+To start this process, teach parrots basic commands like “up” and “down” when they move from their perch to your hand.

 4. Practice Short, Daily Sessions

 Short sessions are best when teaching birds new commands and should be done away from their usual environment if they have been biting you.
-This is because they are less likely to bite a human that they are comfortable with when in unfamiliar environments.
-Birds respond to praise and facial expressions.
+They are less likely to bite a human whom they are comfortable with when in unfamiliar environments.
+Birds also respond to praise and facial expressions.
 Lay on a lot of positive reinforcement during these training sessions.
 When they act out, simply tell them “No” in a normal voice.
 Do not yell or talk loudly because they might interpret it as squawking and enjoy it.
 Do not use aggression when training your pet birds.

 5. Remain Persistent

 Daily lessons are vital to stopping bad behavior.
 Pay close attention to how your pet is responding, and once they are followed, stop the training, but continue to use the commands in your everyday life and environment.